nasa/fprime/Utils/Types/README.md

 the physical store and an allocated size.
 Initially both are zero.
 When data is added to the circular buffer, the allocated size grows.
-If necessary the logical store wraps around to the beginning of the physical store.
-When data is removed from the circular buffer, the allocated size shrinks, and the head pointer advances, wrapping around if necessary.
+When data is removed from the circular buffer, the allocated size shrinks, and the head pointer advances.

+The allocated store size never exceeds the physical store size.
+However, when the head index is greater than zero, the sum of the head index and the allocated size may exceed the physical store size.
+In this case, the logical store wraps around to the beginning of the physical store.
+Further, deleting data while in this state may cause the head index to wrap around.

 `CircularBuffer` does not provide concurrency control.
 If multiple threads use the buffer, the uses must